-On-Call Scheduling (Pro Feature)
+On-Call Scheduling (Starter Feature)

 On-call scheduling lets you define a rotation (daily/weekly/custom shift length) so new incidents are automatically assigned to the right person — and escalated through multiple levels if no one responds in time.